dan-carroll/danreads/documents/_reviews/science_fiction/_posts/pegasus_in_flight.md

 permalink: /reviews/science_fiction/pegasus_in_flight.html
 date: 2021-06-25
 updated:
+published: true
 tags: [talents, ESP, science_fiction, youth]
+description: "Earth was at bursting point, in spite of the birth restrictions of only one child to each couple.
+Extra children existed in a sub-cultured world or were rounded up into slavery.
+The only hope was the space platform — the jumping-off point for the colonization of other worlds.
+But more Talents were needed to build and operate those platforms."
 type: review
 sub_type: science_fiction
 author: Anne McCaffrey
 author_page: anne_mccaffrey
 publisher: Ballantine Books
 copyright: 1990
-description: "Earth was at bursting point, in spite of the birth restrictions of only one child to each couple.
-Extra children existed in a sub-cultured world or were rounded up into slavery.
-The only hope was the space platform — the jumping-off point for the colonization of other worlds.
-But more Talents were needed to build and operate those platforms.
-Rhyssa Owen was the one responsible, both for finding Talents and training them.
-And when she felt the first encroachment of a mind reaching out to her, she knew it was exceptional — a fourteen-year-old boy with incredibly powerful kinetic ability.
-And in the seamy underworld of near-criminal children was another brilliant mind in danger from a ruthless group of child kidnappers.
-Rhyssa knew she had to find the two children and train them for the survival of earth."
+summary: |
+  Earth has reached its darkest moment.
+In subterranean warrens, the poor eke out precarious lives where jobs are scarce and children are sold for labor—while on the surface, a privileged few enjoy lives of luxury.
+As the population surges and unrest spreads, a disaster of epic proportions seems inescapable.
+The only hope: a platform under construction in space from which starships will be launched to colonize distant planets.
+But the project is critically behind schedule.

+  In the midst of the chaos, Rhyssa Owen and her fellow Talents—telepaths who read minds, kinetics who manipulate matter, and precogs to whom the future is an open book—struggle to survive.
+Then two children are discovered whose extraordinary psychic gifts have the potential to avert the looming catastrophe—or hasten its ominous arrival. . . .
 genre: science_fiction
 format: hardcover
 number_pages: 290